Advantages and Disadvantages of Rearview Radar for Road Bikes

 Sponsored Link

-What is a road bike rearward sensor?
+What is a road bike rearview radar?

 Its main role is to detect the approach of a vehicle passing from behind and notify the rider.
 This is expected to enhance safety when riding and contribute to the prevention of traffic accidents.